Plumsail/forms-docs/SharePoint/introduction-sp.rst

 .. note:: If you are interested in customizing SharePoint Forms for Classic UI - check out our |Forms Designer| product.
           It has similar functionality and allows you to design complex custom forms for Classic UI in just a few minutes.
-          It also works well for SharePoint 2013/2016.
+          It also works well for SharePoint 2013/2016/2019 (Classic UI).
 We still fully support Forms Designer, even after release of Plumsail Forms, it will remain essential to us and many of our clients for a long time to come.

 .. |Forms Designer| raw:: html